Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Los Angeles went 9-7-0 ATS last year.

-- The Chargers won each of their three games last year when playing as at least 6.5-point underdogs.
+- The Chargers had an ATS record of 3-0 when playing as at least 6.5-point underdogs last year.

-- In Los Angeles' games last year, the combined scoring went over the point total nine times.
+- Los Angeles and its opponents combined to hit the over nine out of 16 times last year.

-- When Los Angeles recorded over 22.6 points last season, it was 5-3 against the spread and 4-4 overall.
+- Los Angeles was 5-3 against the spread and 4-4 overall in games when it scored more than 22.6 points last season.

-- In games that Los Angeles picked up more than 358.3 yards last season, the team was 5-5 against the spread and 5-5 overall.
+- When Los Angeles piled up more than 358.3 yards last season, the team was 5-5 against the spread and 5-5 overall.

 - Last season the Chargers had 16 turnovers, six fewer than the Chiefs had takeaways (22).